 Step 5:

-Let us initialize the global variable to non zero which will then be stored in Initialized Data Segment (DS).
+Let us initialize the global variable to non zero which will then be stored in the Initialized Data Segment (DS).

 Compile and Check